 Winter Lipson joined the NSHE System Office in August 2007.
 She worked at the front desk for seven years, and after a promotion, she is now a part of the HSS team as the department’s administrative assistant.
-Winter graduated from the College of Southern Nevada in 2012 with high honors.
-Currently, she is a student at Nevada State College and will be graduating with a B.A. in English in May 2015.
-She has plans to pursue a master’s in higher education administration at UNLV.
-Winter joined Big Brothers Big Sisters of Southern Nevada in 2008 and continues to serve as a mentor for the organization.
+Winter graduated from the College of Southern Nevada in 2012 with high honors, and earned her B.A. in English along with a minor in Sociology from Nevada State College in May 2015.
+She spends a portion of her personal time participating in community-based kindness projects.
+Winter also volunteers for a few non-profit organizations including Brides Against Breast Cancer, and Big Brothers Big Sisters of Southern Nevada in which she became a mentor for in 2008.

 Manager of Health Sciences

 Lee Quick is the manager for health sciences at the NSHE.
 Ms. Quick was Program Director of residential treatment facilities for chronically mentally ill adults in Atlanta and Las Vegas.
 She was also a Senior Project Manager and later Director of Project Management for advertising agencies in San Francisco and Los Angeles.
 Most recently, Ms. Quick was the Director of the Supportive Services Department for the Southern Nevada Regional Housing Authority.